 General; History of Delinquencies.
-All wastewater service customers are billed by the District bimonthly for dry weather user charges, with the exception of the 365 largest accounts, which are billed monthly.
+All water service customers are billed directly by the District bimonthly, with the exception of approximately 1,000 accounts consisting of the largest users in the District, which are billed monthly.
 Billing is staggered throughout the billing cycle by geographic location within the District.
-If an overdue wastewater account is not paid after appropriate customer notification, a lien may be placed on the property or water service may be restricted.
+If an overdue water account is not paid after appropriate customer notification, a lien may be placed on the property or water service may be restricted.